Energy for Growth Hub

 The Issue

-Retiring coal-first power plants is a core strategy for transitioning global power systems to a cleaner future.
-Several African countries have coal resources, which has raised worries about a potential surge in new coal-fired power plants on the continent.
+Retiring coal-fired power plants is a core strategy for transitioning global power systems to a cleaner future.
+Several African countries have coal resources, which has raised worries about a potential surge in new coal plants on the continent.

 Relevance